Magnus L. Kpakol: Early life and education

-Magnus Lekara Kpakol, Ph.D. was born in B. Dere, Gokana in Rivers State of Nigeria.
+Magnus Lekara Kpakol was born in B. Dere, Gokana in Rivers State of Nigeria.
 He attended Saint Pius X College, Bodo City, and Baptist High School, Port Harcourt before leaving for the United States as a teenager in the mid 1970s.
 He obtained a Bachelor of Science Degree from the University of Wisconsin, (1978); did graduate studies in Economics and Industrial Relations at the University of Minnesota, Minneapolis and in 1982, obtained a Master of Science Degree in Labor Economics and Industrial Relations at the University of North Texas in Denton.
 In 1983 he received an M.A. in Political Economy from the University of Texas at Dallas from where in 1988 he also obtained a Ph.D in Political Economy, specializing in economic development and international economics.

-Presidential Advisor
+Career

+Public Sector Service

-Magnus Kpakol was Chief Economic Adviser to the President of Nigeria from July 2001 to May 2003.
-While serving as Chief Economic Adviser to President Olusegun Obasanjo, he was also the Chief Executive Officer of the National Planning Commission, and a member of cabinet in the Federal Executive Council, working with the Minister of Finance, and Governor of the Central Bank on fiscal and monetary policies.
+Kpakol served in Nigeria's Federal Executive Council as Chief Economic Adviser to President Olusegun Obasanjo.
+In this role, he was also the Vice Chairman and CEO of the National Planning Commission, where he worked with the Minister of Finance and the Governor of the Central Bank on national fiscal and monetary policies.